 We created a list of the Top 15 free things to in Málaga because the city has a lot to offer even if you’re on a budget.
 If you want to save some money the best day to visit Málaga is Sunday as almost all of the 36 museums have free entrance!

 Even though most of the stores and shopping centers close on Sunday there is still a lot you can do in Málaga!
 If you’re already tired of sunbathing on the beach why don’t you visits a museum, art gallery or climb to Gibralfaro castle to enjoy one of the best views in the city?
 Even if you’re already a local free-entry Sunday is a great option to see the temporary exhibitions changing every few months.

 Continue reading and discover our list of the top 15 free entry places in Málaga or join us on an adventure with the free walking tour!

 Gibralfaro Castle sits on top of a mountain and some say you can even see Africa from the top.
 La Alcazaba, fortress-palace is one of the city’s historical monuments and the best-preserved alcazaba in Spain.
 Both of these monuments are a “must see” in Málaga – discover the history of the city with your own eyes!

 Entrance to both are free on Sundays after 14:00.

 Address: Calle Alcazabilla, 2.

-Widely known as La Manquita (The One-Armed lady) The Cathedral of Málaga is an impressive building located in the historic center and is definitely worth a visit.
-Renaissance and Baroque architectural elements reflect the long period of construction, but the Cathedral was never finished, lacking one of the main towers it gained its name as The One-Armed lady.
+Widely known as La Manquita, The Cathedral of Málaga is an impressive building located in the historic center and is definitely worth a visit.
+Renaissance and Baroque architectural elements reflect the long period of construction (16th-18th century).
+But since the Cathedral was never finished lacking one of the main towers it gained the name of The One-Armed lady (La Manquita).